Free SkillsFuture courses

 For other SkillsFuture courses with funding schemes, take a look here:

 - Investing course

 1. Enhance your photos with basics of Photoshop

 Photoshop can be daunting for first-time users, but the modular course from UDEMY runs you through the basics with lessons on image manipulation, layer creation, and tool selection.
 With these tools on hand, your profile’s well on their way to becoming IG goals.

 Check out the full range of Photoshop courses on UDEMY.
 Alternatively, you can also browse through claimable SkillsFuture Photoshop courses.

 2. Learn a new language like Korean or French

 Image credit: @iambonabona

 Bahasa Melayu, Korean, Japanese, and French classes – you name it, they got it.
-For instance, the classes by People’s Association hold classes from beginner to intermediate levels, so it’s best suited for peeps who want to familiarise themselves with the language.
-You can check out their full range of language courses here.
+For instance, the funded courses by OnePA under People’s Association includes beginner to intermediate levels, so it’s best suited for peeps who want to familiarise themselves with the language.

 3. Apply makeup flawlessly